jdmancini/astro-resume/src/pages/index.md

 Charleston, South Carolina, USA | http://www.jdmancini.com

-Jeffrey Mancini is an accomplished professional with over a decade of experience in information security and technology management.
-Serving as a Facility Information Security Official at HCA Healthcare, he is proficient in policy management, risk assessment, and incident response.
-Committed to continuous growth, Jeffrey is pursuing a Juris Master with a concentration in Cybersecurity, Privacy, and Technology Risk Management, and he holds several certifications, including ITIL 4 and Microsoft 365 Security Administrator Associate.
+Jeffrey Mancini is an experienced professional in information security and technology management, currently serving as a Zone Facility Information Security Official at HCA Healthcare.
+With a career spanning over a decade, he has held significant roles in different sectors including healthcare, technology consulting, and aviation.
+Mancini is pursuing a Juris Master in Cybersecurity, Privacy, and Technology Risk Management, and holds certifications such as ITIL 4 and Microsoft 365 Security Administrator Associate.

 ## Work Experience